fclaerho/buildstack/README.md

 The handler `on_flush()` is automatically called _last_ to unstack and process the targets or it can also be called manually from any handler with the `@flush` command (detailed below.)
 The `targets` list _must_ be empty when `on_flush()` terminates or the plugin is considered faulty.
 The rationale behind the usage of a stack is that most build tools are able to handle multiple targets at the same time (e.g. make clean all) and calling them independently is less efficient.
 However, what can be stacked or not varies for each build tool: therefore, when developping a plugin, use target handlers to perform a task that cannot be stacked.
-Also, when using a handler keep in mind to flush the current stack at the appropriate point (usually at the beginning before anything else.)
+Also, when using a handler, remember to flush the current stack at the appropriate point (usually at the beginning, before anything else.)

 ### Handlers ###